LeadelaLiane/Knowledge-Loop/README.md

 * CAG (for precise results sepending on user roles)
 * Governance overlays (who validated what, when, why)

-Document: "Tax return FAQ, v3"
-→ Cleaned & tagged
-→ Reviewed by expert (Marie, 12.03.2025)
-→ Used in Chatbot + LMS module
-→ Logged in lifecycle tracker

 The EAA legal assistant prototype uses:
 * Official EU legal texts such as Directive (EU) 2019/882 (EAA)
 * Standard EN 301549